Posted by Jeff Wahl on 10/15/2018 to UV System Education

 The UV system never went into alarm and the consumer was never informed of the requirement for <7 grains of hardness when the plumber installed the equipment.
 This requirement was clearly stated in the owner’s manual for the system.
 Numerous other examples can be shown for iron, tannin, sulphur, turbidity and power outages.
 Incorrect system installations prior to pressure tanks, water softeners, iron filters or without a proper sediment filter are also very common.

 In the province of Ontario, regulations 170/03 & 319/08 govern public facilities such as nursing homes, child care centers, campgrounds, marina’s and various other facilities which serve water to the public from non-municipal sources.
 These regulations use the NSF 55 Class A certification for UV systems which requires a 40mj UV dosage, a monitoring device (sensor) for the UV transmission level and an audible alarm for adverse conditions.
 It also requires an automatic safety shut off device (solenoid valve) to stop water flow when the UV system fails to meet any of its operating conditions.
-This certification is not a requirement for residential systems.

 Why do regulations require these safety measures for public facilities and not regulate the private sale of UV systems?
 The risk of bacterial contamination is just as great for one family as it is for an entire campground full of people or daycare center full of toddlers.
 Manufacturer’s offer residential systems with both sensors and solenoid valves.
 Most plumbers and water treatment dealers see them as troublesome with “nuisance” alarms and frequent “no water” calls.
 When water is properly treated and the operating conditions met, UV systems with sensors and solenoid valves can provide the highest level of bacterial safety in residential applications.